 About me

 Hello!
-My name is Alaia, and I am a third-year Ph.D. student at the University of Pennsylvania.
+My name is Alaia, and I am a fourth-year Ph.D. student at the University of Pennsylvania.
 I am fortunate to be advised by Rajeev Alur.
 My current research interests include:

 - Scalable neurosymbolic learning algorithms